Rear-End Car Accidents

 • Duty to maintain control of the vehicle

-• Duty to be on the look out
+• Duty to be on the lookout

 • Duties determined by state law

-Common causes for rear end car accidents
+Common causes of rear-end car accidents

-• tailgating rear end car accidents common car accidentsTailgating, when one vehicle follows too closely behind another and results in the tailgater’s inability to stop in time (causing a rear end accident)
+• tailgating rear end car accidents common car accidents rear end car accidentsTailgating.
+When one vehicle follows too closely behind another, it results in the tailgater’s inability to stop in time (reducing reaction time)

 • Driving under the influence of alcohol or drugs slows down a driver’s reaction time

-car accident injury whiplash concussions neck and spine injuriesDrivers and passengers in rear end collisions often suffer from soft tissue (whiplash), concussions or head injuries due to the head snapping back and forth.
+car accident injury whiplash concussions neck and spine injuriesDrivers and passengers in rear-end collisions often suffer from soft tissue (whiplash), concussions, or head injuries due to the head snapping back and forth.

 • Whiplash, spine, or back injuries

-• Burns and lacerations from airbags
+• Burns and lacerations from airbag deployment

-• Broken or fractured bones, (ribs, hands, arms, collarbone, shoulder)
+• Broken or fractured bones (ribs, hands, arms, collarbone, shoulder)

-• Knee injuries
+• Knee and shoulder injuries

-• Brain injuries and more
+• Traumatic brain injuries and more

-If you have been seriously injured in a rear end car accident, a personal injury or car accident attorney may be able to obtain costs of:
+If you have been seriously injured in a rear-end car accident, a personal injury or car accident attorney may be able to obtain costs of:

 • Medical care, including rehabilitation and therapy